 If U.S. Takes Syrian Oil, It May Violate International Laws Against Pillage

 President Trump has executed a policy U-turn on Syria.
-He's now tasking U.S. forces he'd promised to withdraw from there with a new mission: securing the oil fields of southeastern Syria.
+He's now tasking U.S. forces that he'd promised to withdraw from there with a new mission: securing the oil fields of southeastern Syria.

 And it's raising questions about just what he intends to do with that oil.